developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/launching/index.md

 A sample `Config.xml` file is provided as part of the installation and contains some common default settings.
 However, some parameters must be configured according to the application and/or device being used, and for specific runtime preferences.
 See the [Config.xml Reference](/enterprise-browser/1-4/guide/configreference) page for details on the usage and options of each of parameter and their possible values.

 ## Starting an Application
-To set Enterprise Browser to start with an application, find the `startPage` parameter in the `Config.xml` file and enter the URL of the desired HTML application. **Note**: Different steps might be required for each app scenario that uses EB APIs.
+To set Enterprise Browser to start with an application, find the [StartPage parameter](/enterprise-browser/1-4/guide/configreference#startpage) in the (&lt;General&gt; node of the `Config.xml` file) and enter the URL of the desired HTML application. **Note**: Different steps might be required for scenarios that use different EB APIs.
 See the [API Overview](/enterprise-browser/1-4/guide/apioverview) for details.

 As an example of using a local file called `HelloScan.html`, the following steps would be required: